 Buses are the easiest and cheapest way to get around Kyoto.
 However, the routes, schedules, and tickets can be confusing for outsiders.
 This guide from Japan Travel Mate gives instructions on how to operate the system.

 Kyoto is a great place to explore “old Japan,” but with places like Japan Handmade, it is also a great place to see the “new Japan.”

 As one of the most colorful cities in Japan, there is always something exciting going on in Kyoto.
 When visiting, be sure to investigate if a festival is happening while you are there.
-Some resources for doing so include Kyoto Kyoto and Tsunagu Japan.
+Japanese travel experts like Lyka can give you the inside scoop on festivals.

 Forget about that packaged, soggy tofu you know from home.
 In Japan, producing tofu is a noble craft.
 Bon Appétit magazine says, “each region makes its own styles of tofu, but Kyoto is to tofu what Naples is to pizza.”

 Don’t miss this delicacy when visiting Kyoto.
 Bon Appétit also cites Koizumi-san as a place to witness the “daily predawn alchemy” of Japanese tofu making.

 Known as “Kyoto's Kitchen,” there is no better place to get a cheap, fast, and delicious meal.
 The Nishiki Market crams over one hundred shops and restaurants into five short blocks.
 Everything sold at the market is locally produced.
 Be sure to arrive